What the Lunula of Your Nails Says about Your Health

 If you notice that your lunulae are clearly isolated with a transversal line to the rest of the nail, you could be having blood sugar problems or developing diabetes.

 Keep in mind that sometimes you might not be able to see your lunulae, but it doesn’t mean they’re not there.
-If it has truly disappeared, however, it could be a problem with your circulation or thyroid, a lack of vitamin B12, or an iron deficiency.
+If it has truly disappeared, however, it could be a problem with your blood circulation.

 Finally, if you notice that your lunula are black, this is a symptom of heavy metal contamination.
 If this occurs, see a doctor immediately.